mazinsw/SQLtoClass/README.md

 inherited =  inherited table
-primary = primary key field have all field properties, when primary key have only one field descriptor = main field of table, have all field properties table.end = end table exists condition or each loop table.style = css style of table reference = referenced table by field or constraint, have all table commands *reference.each(type|attribute) = for each field of referenced constraint table field = name of table field field.unix = name of field in unix format field.norm = name of field normalized table.norm.singular = Table name normalized on singular field.name = Beautiful name of table field field.info = Describe the field functionality field.comment = Comment of the field or each comment line wrapped when in loop
+primary = primary key field have all field properties, when primary key have only one field descriptor = main field of table, have all field properties reference = referenced table by field or constraint, have all table commands *reference.each(type|attribute&all) = for each field of referenced constraint table field = name of table field field.unix = name of field in unix format field.norm = name of field normalized field.norm.singular = Table name normalized on singular field.name = Beautiful name of table field field.info = Describe the field functionality field.comment = Comment of the field or each comment line wrapped when in loop